state-alchemists/zrb/docs/getting-started.md

   <img src="_images/emoji/snake.png">
   <p>
     <sub>
-      Python: The programming language, not the snake.
+      Python: This should be the programming language, not the snake.
     </sub>
   </p>
 </div>